-Jessica Moe is a clinician-scientist with the BC Centre for Disease Control.
-She holds an Assistant Professor position in the University of British Columbia's Department of Emergency Medicine with a research focus on Substance Use and Addictions.
+Jessica Moe is a clinician-scientist with BCCDC.
+She is also an assistant professor in UBC's Department of Emergency Medicine, with a research focus on substance use and addictions.

 For a list of publications, see PubMed.